 Cats feel safer if they can view their surroundings from a height.
 Providing extra vertical spaces they can use increases their territory and helps them feel secure.
 This is a common coping mechanism for indoor cats that feel anxious or fearful.
 These can also double up as sleeping places.

-On average, cat spend about 16 hours intermittently sleeping throughout the day.
+On average, cat spends about 16 hours intermittently sleeping throughout the day.
 And will prefer warm, comfortable and safe places to rest.

 Cats like to eat and drink away from their litter tray, as it’s more hygienic.
 However, many people don’t realize that cats also like to have each of their food and water bowls in separate places too.
 This stems back to the cat’s evolutionary past when they would eat in a different area to avoid contaminating their drinking source with the remains of their prey.